antzm/es6-examples/README.md

 // FISH
 ```
 ## The Spread `...` Operator
-The spread operator is written with three dots `...` and is used to expand (spread) arrays (or more general, iterable objects) into multiple elements.
+The spread operator is written with three dots `...` and is used to expand (spread) arrays (or in general, any iterable object) into multiple elements.
 ```
 const pets = ["dog", "cat", "hamster", "fish"];
 console.log(...pets);